MigActCZ/website/README.md

 Decided to use Sveltia, looks and feels better than DecapCMS.
 Mainly it allows smoother gallery functionality, supports image transformations.

 # CSS
-I use semantic class names and brittle CSS intentionally.

 ## Header border
 The border is a rainbow image, which prevents me to add regular border beneath the header.